-For around a thousand years the Six Great Tea Mountains of Yunnan have produced some of the most prized commodity tea in the world.
+For around a thousand years the Six Great Tea Mountains of Yunnan have produced some of the best commodity tea in the world.
 It was traded through Pu’er city by way of the Old Tea Horse Road to places as far away as Bengal and Tibet, thus the name Pu’er Tea.

 The tea was pressed into cakes and bricks and loaded up on mules for the long voyage.
 The weathering process along this journey was found to affect the tea positively.
 Today, Sheng Pu’er storage is a complex topic in and of itself.